Managed By Connecticut Housing Finance Authority (CHFA)

 How to Apply?

-CHFA sends applicants to the Connecticut State Department on Aging for prescreening.
+CHFA sends applicants to the Department of Aging and Disability Services’ State Unit on Aging, 866-218-6631, for prescreening.

 To Find Providers In Connecticut’s Community Resources Database: